posm/posm-build/README.md

 POSM has superhuman capabilities!

-To add SuperPOSM capabilities (OpenDroneMap + GeoTIFF processing), add `docker redis opendronemap imagery` to the list of modules being deployed.
+To add SuperPOSM capabilities (OpenDroneMap + GeoTIFF processing), add `docker redis imagery nodeodm webodm` to the list of modules being deployed.

-The minimal list of modules for SuperPOSM is: `base virt nginx admin docker redis opendronemap imagery`.
+The minimal list of modules for SuperPOSM is: `base virt nginx admin docker redis imagery nodeodm webodm`.

 ### Hardware Requirements